Appointed: September 2009

 Mr. Shin received his B.S. in mechanical engineering from the University of California, Berkeley, and his M.B.A. and a master's degree in mechanical engineering from the University of Michigan, Ann Arbor, where he studied as a General Motors scholar.
 He is a certified Six Sigma specialist with an emphasis on corporate transformation.

-Mr. Shin is married with two sons who both attend the University of Pennsylvania.
 As a trustee of Gordon College, he brings his expertise in marketing and organizational transformation as well as his connection with the Korean-American communities in the U.S. and in Korea to improve Gordon’s brand identity and broaden its international presence.